Tax Strategies for Businesses – Actions Prior to Midnight Wednesday June 30.

 - Immediate deductibility for various start-up costs.

-- In the lead up to 30 June 2020, small business entities may consider strategies such as prepaying expenses (for no more than twelve months), purchasing assets individually costing less than $<$30,000 that are purchased between 2 April 2019 to 11 March 2020, and 150,000 that are purchased between 12 March 2020 to 30 June 2020 for immediate write off or deferring the receipt of income.
+- In the lead up to 30 June 2021, small business entities may consider strategies such as prepaying expenses (for no more than twelve months), purchasing assets individually costing less than $150,000 that are purchased between 12 March 2020 to 30 December 2020 for immediate write off [subsequently extended to 100% (i.e., full expensing) until 30 June 2023 for businesses with turnover up to $5 billion] or deferring the receipt of income.

 - Please note that a deduction is still available for prepayments of less than $1,000 and prepayment of expenses required under government legislation (e.g. worker’s compensation insurance).